akitacoinorg/akitacoin/README.md

-How can I join the Akitacoin community?</h2>
+How can I join the Akitacoin community